jvitoroc/custom-unique/README.md

 * `format (String)` An string containing placeholders that will be replaced by random values composed by `config`.

 ## Explanation
-`config`'s keys can be referenced in `format`.
+The keys of `config` can be referenced in `format`.
 Those references will be replaced by a random string composed of chars from the value of that key.

-To reference a property from `config`, use the following syntax in format: `((property))` This reference will be replaced by a random value composed of chars from `config[property]` , and it will have the length equal to `config[property]`
+To reference a property from `config`, use the following syntax in format: `((property))`.

+This reference will be replaced by a random value composed of chars from `config[property]` , and it will have the length equal to `config[property]`.

 You can define the length yourself using this syntax: `((property)length)`

 ```
 var config = {ex: '123'};
 var format = '--((ex))--';